 Looking for a fresh way to level up your red wine?
 This Raspberry Sangria is vibrant and refreshing, and with the special touch of homemade raspberry simple syrup, will be sure to impress!

 Utilizing fresh fruit and citrus, you should be warned that this delicious drink is almost too easy to sip on!
-Whip it up for your next dinner party, or enjoy it with your favorite tapas—it’ll be your new favorite sangria recipe!
+Plus, it’s equally as easy to make!

-Raspberry Sangria Tips and Tricks
+Raspberry Sangria Ingredients

-You’ll Need A Pitcher
+You’ll Need a Pitcher

 Or a punch bowl.
 Something where you can mix all the ingredients together and let them hang out and get to know each other.

 Every ingredient plays an important role to the balance of the overall flavor!
-Here’s what else you’ll need:

 Choosing the Perfect Red Wine